 A) decide now is a great time to toughen him up

-B) decide now is a great time to teach him to put others first
+B) decide now is a great time to teach him to put

 C) pack up and head home